 And this is somewhat selfish because the only way I win is with their help and continued support.

 Another big step we made last year was getting help in the areas we were weak one of which was our finances.
 We hired an outside CFO firm, AVL Growth, at the beginning of 2020 and it was the best thing we did.
 I probably could have avoided some of the earlier issues and challenges we had if they had been on board sooner.

 My best investment of the year was becoming 100% owner of BestSelf.
 While it did involve me taking on a significant amount of personal debt I only did so because I believed so strongly in the future of BestSelf & my team.
 Luckily I have people in my life who believe in me and I’m very grateful for them taking a chance on me

 Aside from this, I’ve been diversifying into real estate, stocks, and cryptocurrencies.

 In February 2020 I put a deposit down on my first real estate investment property, a 2-bedroom single-family home that is being built as part of a community across the street.
 Completion by Q3 of next year.

 Thanks to my friend and realtor David Shapiro we got in early.
 We literally bought the 2nd house on the 2nd appointment they had.
 Since then all 27 houses have sold, with price increases for every 2 houses sold.

-I was a little nervous in March with COVID hitting how it would affect the real estate market although Austin market was barely affected in 2008 with the mortgage crisis so it wasn’t a big enough concern to reconsider.
-Fortunately the Austin housing market has continued to explode due to people from California and New York moving here.
+I was a little nervous in March with COVID hitting how it would affect the real estate market although the Austin market was barely affected in 2008 by the mortgage crisis so it wasn’t a big enough concern to reconsider.
+Fortunately, the Austin housing market has continued to explode due to people from California and New York moving here.